BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 This tutorial shows how a 700MHz (or 900MHz) processor doesn't give you carte-blanche to program in C and end up with an optimised output.
-In this example there is no vertical sync used, we simply dedicate 100% of the ARM processor time to drawing the rectangle in video memory and then moving it one pixel before drawing it to the video memory again.
+In this example there is no vertical sync used, we simply dedicate 100% of the one of the ARM processors cores to drawing to every pixel in the framebuffer, varying the colour as we go.
 In this way we can see the raw speed of the processor at work.
 It's pretty slow isn't it!

-We'll optimise in the ARM015 code later on in this tutorial.
+We'll start to optimise in the `ARM015` code later on in this tutorial.

 ## Getting a UART Text Console